-Our cotton fabrics are printed using natural dyes, therefore, the colours do tend to run, some more than others.
+Some of our naturally-dyed block-printed fabrics do tend to run a little.
+Indigo, both natural and synthetic, bleeds.
 We suggest that you colour fasten/fix the cotton before you work with or use it.
 How to fix it?
-Our preferred method for colour fastening is to soak it in a mixture of water, salt and vinegar.
-After that rinse it and pop in the washing machine at 20℃ with a mild detergent (we recommend Ecover Delicate Detergent).
+Our preferred method for colour fastening is to briefly soak it in a mixture of lukewarm water and a splash of vinegar.
+After that pop it in the washing machine and wash cold with a mild detergent (we recommend Ecover Delicate Detergent).
 Air dry it away from direct sunlight.
 All our batiks, which are made with the use of reactive dyes, are colourfast.

 - How do you recommend I wash block-printed/naturally-dyed cotton fabric?

 To be on the safe side we recommend you wash it separately as the dye might run.
 We recommend you machine wash the fabric cold with a mild detergent (we recommend Ecover Delicate Detergent).
 Important; do not dry it in direct sunlight.
 You can iron it, no problem.

 - I have a fabric shop and would be interested in stocking some of your textiles.
 Do you sell wholesale?